 In many industrial plants, evaporators can be installed to achieve zero liquid discharge of wastewater.
-These systems often consist of a falling film evaporator followed by a crystallizer and filter press (Fig 7).
+These systems often consist of a falling film evaporator followed by a crystallizer and filter press.
 A rotary spray dryer may take the place of a crystallizer.
 However, precautions must be taken to control fugitive dust emissions.
-Figure 7 illustrates the water balance for a hybrid zero liquid discharge system used to treat a power plant's cooling tower blowdown.
+ZLD can be used to achieve the water balance for a hybrid zero liquid discharge system used to treat a power plant's cooling tower blowdown.

-Water reuse: In this area evaporation has several advantages over conventional physical-chemical processes, one of the most significant being the high quality of the distillate.
-Most installations can produce a distillate TDS of less than 10 mg/l, and in some cases, less than 2 mg/l.
+In this area evaporation has several advantages over conventional physical-chemical processes, one of the most significant being the high quality of the distillate.
+Most installations can produce a distillate total dissolved solids of less than 10 mg/L, and in some cases, less than 2 mg/L.

 Not only does the recovered water from an evaporator meet most discharge specifications, it can almost always be recycled for reuse in manufacturing or cooling applications.
 In one metal finishing installation, distillate was recycled as process rinse water at a volume ten times less than the quantity of city water required to do the job.

 Evaporators can minimize the production of regulated waste residues, and increase the potential for recovering valuable metals from those wastes.
 Unlike ion exchange, evaporation is not as sensitive to traces of oil, and does not produce regeneration wastes that require additional treatment.